-Questions for Ithaka S+R’s Summer 2021 Intern Cohort
+Questions for Ithaka S+R’s Summer 2021 Fellow Cohort

-This summer, we welcomed four interns to our team.
+This summer, we welcomed four fellows to our team.
 In this interview, they reflect on what brought them to Ithaka S+R, what they accomplished, and their experiences this summer.

 What attracted you to Ithaka S+R?
 What current projects are you working on?